-Viral respiratory infections commonly cause asthma to flare temporarily, especially in young children, and account for some of the wintertime worsening seen in this age group.
+Viral respirator infections commonly cause asthma to flare temporarily, especially in your children, and account for some of the wintertime worsening seen in this age group.
 Smoldering sinus problems will worsen asthma as well.

-Exercise, or any hyperventilation such that occurs with heavy laughing or emotional upset, will cause the bronchioles to tighten.
+Exercise, or any hyperventilation such that occurs with heavy laugh or emotional upset will cause the bronchioles to tighten.
 This is because the asthmatic lung is overly sensitive to the sudden cooling and drying of the airway caused by rapid and deep breathing.
 For this reason, exercise in cooler weather often causes more trouble.

 Cigarette smoking, both active and secondhand, is extremely harmful to patients with asthma.
 Smoke contains numerous toxic gases and particles that further irritate the already inflamed airway of the asthmatic.
 Cigarette smoking by asthmatics increases the severity of the asthma immediately, and further increases the likelihood of permanent lung damage.